Bubbly Pet

 Maltipoo is a mixed breed of purebred dogs Poodle and Maltese.
 So we can expect that the average lifespan of Maltipoo will be the average lifespan of its parent breeds.
 So, how long can they live and what is their average life expectancy?

-The quick answer is Maltipoos live about 12 – 14 years on average depending on its gender and type of poodles used to breed the puppy.
+The quick answer is that Maltipoos live about 12 – 14 years on average depending on their gender and the type of poodles used to breed the puppy.
 Generally, female Maltipoos and Maltipoos bred by miniature poodles live slightly longer.

 In this article, we will cover the average life expectancy of Maltipoos, the common health risks of this mixed breed, and how we can extend their life expectancy.